Find Affordable College Courses

 Check out the film graduate certificate programs at these schools if you want to attend one of the most popular in the United States.

-Our analysis found George Washington University to be the most popular school for film, video and photographic arts students who want to pursue a graduate certificate in the United States.
-GWU is a very large private not-for-profit school located in the city of Washington.
+Our 2023 rankings named George Washington University the most popular school in the United States for film, video and photographic arts students working on their graduate certificate.
+GWU is a fairly large private not-for-profit school located in the city of Washington.

 Women make up 25% of the film majors at the school.